Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/troubleshooting.md

   purposes, run `curl https://get.konghq.com/quickstart | bash -s -- -D`.

-  Once this image is running, run `curl http://localhost:8001/config @last_bad.json` to try applying the configuration and see any errors
+  Once this image is running, run `curl http://localhost:8001/config @last_bad.json` to try applying the configuration and see any errors.

 ## Inspecting network traffic with a tcpdump sidecar